luckykhalid/DevOps-Course-Starter/README.md

 `$ poetry run pytest tests_e2e`

-Or you can change the tests folder configered in `.vscode/settings.json` to `tests_e2e` and then run the tests from VSCode.
+Or you can change the `tests` folder configered in `.vscode/settings.json` to `tests_e2e` and then run the tests from VSCode.

+NOTE: Do not run E2E tests when web application is also running as this will interfere with the environment variables resulting in inocrrect test execution.